fabrizioschiavi/pragmatapro/README.md

 ## PragmataPro

-PragmataPro™ is a condensed monospaced font optimized for screen, designed by Fabrizio Schiavi to be the ideal font for coding, math and engineering.
+PragmataPro™ is a condensed monospaced and mudularspaced font optimized for screen, designed by Fabrizio Schiavi to be the ideal font for coding, math and engineering.
 PragmataPro Regular version now has more than 10,000 glyphs!
 The Bold, Italic and Bold Italic versions have more than 7000 chars.

 Discover more about PragmataPro™ visiting its official [web page](https://www.fsd.it/shop/fonts/pragmatapro/)